octopize/avatar-r/CONTRIBUTING.md

 This is a guide intended for developers wanting to lend a hand.
 It contains detailed instructions on how to setup your development environment and the prerequisites needed to work on this project.

 ## Prerequisites

 Make sure you have R installed.
-On macOs:
+On macOS:

 ```bash
 # libgit2 is required by devtools